probprog/CSCS-summer-school-2017/README.md

 lein gorilla :port 31415 :ip 0.0.0.0
 ```

-Open a web browser and browse to the first learning-Clojure exercise workbook [01-clojure-overview.clj](http://0.0.0.0:31415/worksheet.html?filename=worksheets/intro-to-clojure/01-clojure-overview.clj)
+Open a web browser and browse to the first, introduction-to-functional-programming-and-Clojure, exercise workbook [01-clojure-overview.clj](http://0.0.0.0:31415/worksheet.html?filename=worksheets/intro-to-clojure/01-clojure-overview.clj)

-We recommend going through 4 exercises
+We recommend going through the following 4 exercises in order.
+We recommend not completing the first exercise in its entirety, instead, just completing a reasonable percentage of it, enough to get the basics, and then to move to the Anglican [hello world example](http://0.0.0.0:31415/worksheet.html?filename=worksheets/intro-to-anglican/01-hello-world.clj).
+Use `shift-enter` to evaluate the current cell.
+Additional commands and help are available in the GUI tab in the upper right hand corner.

   1. [02-clojure-exercises.clj](http://0.0.0.0:31415/worksheet.html?filename=worksheets/intro-to-clojure/02-clojure-exercises.clj)
   2. [01-hello-world.clj](http://0.0.0.0:31415/worksheet.html?filename=worksheets/intro-to-anglican/01-hello-world.clj)
   3. [02-gaussian.clj](http://0.0.0.0:31415/worksheet.html?filename=worksheets/intro-to-anglican/02-gaussian.clj)
   4. [03-physics.clj](http://0.0.0.0:31415/worksheet.html?filename=worksheets/intro-to-anglican/03-physics.clj)

-Noting that there are more exercises available and accessible through the workbook GUI tab in the upper right hand corner.
+There are more exercises available and also accessible through the workbook GUI tab in the upper right hand corner.

+Note that these exercise links will not work if you choose a different port than `31415`, however, regardless of port choice the exercise workbooks will be available by name from the GUI tab.
+If they do not work at all this suggests a problem in your setup and help should be sought from the presenters in the first instance.